-Elizabeth Fleming is a photographer whose primary artistic focus explores how memory and nostalgia inform perceptions of the world.
-Her work seeks to communicate a sense of longing and the often overlooked mystery in everyday scenes and objects by drawing attention to their underlying quiet beauty.
+Elizabeth Fleming is a photographer whose images examine how memory and nostalgia inform perceptions of the world, focusing on the often overlooked beauty that can be found in everyday scenes and objects.
 She is a graduate of Washington University in St. Louis and the School of Visual Arts in New York City, earning both her BFA and MFA in photography with honors.
-Her work has been exhibited widely, including shows at the Corcoran Gallery of Art in Washington, DC, Anthology Film Archives in New York City, and the Photographic Resource Center in Boston.
+Her work has been exhibited widely, including shows at the Corcoran Gallery of Art in Washington, D.C., and Anthology Film Archives in New York City.
 She has received awards from institutes that include The Center for Fine Art Photography in Fort Collins, CO, and Photo Center NW in Seattle, and her images have been published in Lens on Life: Documenting Your World Through Photography, Fraction Magazine, and Foam Magazine, among others (see cv below for more information).

 2017